hstatsep/ide50/README.md

 # ide50

+Leave this window on the left half of your screen so that you can READ the directions.

+Open a new window on the right half of your screen so that you can FOLLOW the directions.

 Go to [ide.cs50.io](https://ide.cs50.io/) and login with your Github account

 ## Setting up an SSH key between cs50 IDE and Github